COMP5421, Spring 2025

 Course description:

-In this abrupt changing epoch, this course offers an updated introduction and perspective to the current beyond modern computer vision fundamental developments, which is at the core of the recent artificial intelligence developments and achivements.
-It covers a deterministic geometry approach for vision reconstruction, and also a probabilistic and machine learning introduction to the supervised and self-supervised visual learning and generation.
+In this abrupt changing epoch, this course offers an updated introduction and perspective to the current computer vision fundamental developments, which is at the core of the recent artificial intelligence developments and achievments.
+It covers a deterministic geometry approach for visual recognition and reconstruction, and goes to a probabilistic introduction to and foundation of the supervised and self-supervised visual learning and generation.

-The content is challenging and only for motivated and mature students.
+The content is challenging, and only reserved for truly motivated post-graduate students and exceptionally mature undergraduate students.

 Course outlines